VenkatRaman3103/Omnimux/README.md

 - Try reloading tmux config: `tmux source-file ~/.tmux.conf`
 - Check if your key conflicts with other bindings

+**Harpoon entries not persisting**

+- Check if `~/.tmux-harpoon-list` file exists and is writable
+- Verify file permissions: `ls -la ~/.tmux-harpoon-list`

+**Harpoon shows "invalid" entries**

+- Use `Ctrl+X` in the Harpoon interface to clean up invalid entries
+- Or manually edit `~/.tmux-harpoon-list` to remove problematic lines

 **Preview not working**

 - Check that preview is enabled: `tmux show-option -g @omnimux-preview-enabled`
+- For Harpoon: `tmux show-option -g @harpoon-preview-enabled`
 - Ensure required commands are available (ls, ps, git)

 **Colors not displaying correctly**